DrPH Curriculum and Degree Requirements

 Students begin their studies with four days on campus during which they are oriented to the program, the Department, and the University.
 They are also provided a series of special sessions on leadership, ethics, and cultural competence, and they participate in group discussions with top health care and public health leaders.
-They are also be introduced to the remainder of the first semester curriculum.
+They are also introduced to the remainder of the first semester curriculum.

 Pace of Program

 All students move through the curriculum at the same pace.
 Every course in the first two years is required of every student.
 Some students are expert at some elements of the curriculum, but are still required to take those courses.
 We want students to share their expertise with the others in the cohort.
 We believe active interaction among students is an important part of adult learning and our program.

 The focus in the third year is on writing the dissertation, although students are free to take a maximum of two electives.
 Workloads for each course are similar, although some variation occurs.
 On average, each credit hour requires about 40 hours of student time.
 Therefore, students spend approximately 240 hours on school work per semester.
 While demanding, this amount of work (16 hours per week) is reasonable for people working full-time.

 For more details, see our Curriculum Plan.

 The coursework is designed to give students the skills to defend their dissertation proposal in the spring or summer of their second year.
 Students complete their comprehensive exams at the end of the second year summer, so that they can concentrate on their research in their third year.

 The core research and skills courses which prepare students for their dissertation include:

 - HPM 860/HPM 950: Population perspectives for health.
 This course helps students identify important population health problems that may be appropriate for dissertation topics.
 (Fall)